Orientation

 Become Your Own Orientation and Mobility Instructor

-Carefully, I tapped my way through the unfamiliar coffee shop towards the counter to pick up my mocha beverage and then navigated my way outside to an empty table to […]
+Carefully, I tapped my way through the unfamiliar coffee shop towards the counter to pick up my mocha beverage and then navigated my way outside to an empty table to enjoy it.
+My peace was interrupted by a shrill woman who began suggesting I’d be much more independent if I got myself a guide dog. […]

 Read more